01 of 10

 06 of 10

 This simple DIY radiator cover is more about adaptation than construction.
-Though bespoke furniture maker Deanery Furniture built this table specifically as a radiator cover, you can make your own in a similar fashion.
+Though bespoke furniture maker Deanery Furniture built this table specifically as a radiator cover, you can similarly make your own.

 Begin with a tall, narrow table called a console table, making sure that it is high and deep enough to span the radiator.
 If the table has a lower leg brace, notch it back deep enough to accommodate the radiator.
 Many console tables are sturdy enough that lower braces are not necessary.Continue to 7 of 10 below.